PetriDamous/graphql/securing-graphql/README.md

   - Setup context
     - setup context in main server file
     - We are looking at auth headers that come back on a req
+  - Added bonus for fun.
+    - protect a resolver that brings back user info

 - App